Medical School Interview (cont’d)

 Nonscience vs Science majors?
 Which one is preferred and why?

-Admissions committees look to have a class with diversity and a wide range of backgrounds, so one major isn’t particularly preferred.
+Medical school admissions committees look to have a class with diversity and a wide range of backgrounds, so one major isn’t particularly preferred.
 Statistically, if you’re not a science major, you have a better chance as a very minority of applicants are non science majors.
 That is where the MCAT comes in.
 It is a very important test that normalizes everyone as some colleges have grade inflation which blows people’s GPAs too high.

 What about non-traditional applicants?
 Is it looked at favorably?
 What kind of advice would you give to students looking to take a year or two off before applying?

 You go to show them you have the capability.
 Medical schools usually want to teach you all the science you need to know.
 If you are going to take time off, it should be for a good reason or you should be working at making your application stronger if you take time off because of your own illness or someone ill in your family.
-It is understood if you go and volunteer that year in the peace corps, that’s impressive and shows true dedication.
+It is understood if you go and volunteer that year in the peace corps, that is impressive and shows true dedication.
 It also goes to show your true spirit and sense of community service versus taking time off to lounge around.

 What is the role of secondary essays in the application process?